Q. What is #BrooklynGives?

 - 501(c)(3) nonprofit organizations headquartered or providing services in Brooklyn, New York

 - Registered with the New York Charities Bureau

 Q. How can my nonprofit register?

 It is FREE for organizations to participate in #BrooklynGives and to maintain a profile on the GiveGab platform year round.
-GiveGab retains a 2% campaign management fee from all donations, capped at $20 per donation.
-Credit Card processing fees are an additional 2.2% + $0.30.
+GiveGab retains a 3% campaign management fee from all donations.
+Credit Card processing fees are an additional 2.5% + $0.30.
 Donors are given the option to cover the fees and a majority of them do.
 If they cover the processing fees, 100% of their online charitable gift will go to your organization.

 Brooklyn Community Foundation is the first and only public foundation solely dedicated to Brooklyn’s charitable community, working in partnership with generous donors and community leaders to bolster vital nonprofits, strengthen neighborhoods, and increase opportunities for youth.
-Since its founding in 2009, the Foundation and its donors have provided over $30 million in grants to more than 300 nonprofits in Brooklyn and beyond.
+Since its founding in 2009, the Foundation and its donors have provided over $75 million in grants to hundreds of nonprofits in Brooklyn and beyond.
 Learn more at www.BrooklynCommunityFoundation.com.